Keyboard shortcuts

 • Capture: enable, save directory, filename template, format, clipboard behavior, exit after capture

-• Session: per mode persistence, restore tool state, per output, storage mode, size limits, compression, backups
+• Session: per mode persistence, restore tool state, per output, storage mode, size limits, compression, backups, and named-session catalog management

 • Presets: edit slot definitions and defaults